|

 other is to replace each failed widget with a new one.

-the number of failures per unit time for a component of age T. Integrating the failure rate
+failures per unit time for a component of age T. Integrating the

 will need to perform is given by: